karldlima/kitos-garden/README.md

 We use conventional commits.
 For more information you can check out the [Conventional Commit Homepage](https://www.conventionalcommits.org/en/v1.0.0/).

+We follow a development branch naming convention: `<work type>/<issue-number>-<short-description>`

+1. Start clasifying by work type.
+Examples: bugfix, feature, refactor.
+2. Use dashes - to separate words.
+3. Include related issue number (if any).
+4. Describe the topic using two or three words.

+The code in main branch should pass tests, build cleanly, and always be current. main branch needs these qualities so that feature branches created by a team start from a known good version of code.
+We branch off of main and push pull requests into staging branch, before making a pull request from staging to main once the acceptance criteria is satisfied.

 ### ESLint and Type Checking

 I've configured a Husky pre-commit hook and lint-staged to run linting, typechecking and prettifying any changes being pushed to main branch to ensure integrity of the software.
+ESLint rules can be modified at `.eslintrc.json`.

 Alternatively the following commands can be run to check: